goauthentik/authentik/website/integrations/services/fortigate-admin/index.md

 -   Set the `SP Address` to the FortiGate FQDN `fgt.company`.
 (This gives you the URLs to configure in authentik)
 -   Set the `Default Login Page` to either `Normal` or `Single-Sign On`.
 (Normal allows both local and SAML authentication vs only SAML SSO.)

-FortiGate create a new user by default if one does not exist so you will need to set the Default Admin Profile to the permissions you want any new users to have.
-(I have created a `no_permissions` profile to assign by default)
+FortiGate creates a new user by default if one does not exist, so you will need to set the Default Admin Profile to the permissions you want any new users to have.
+(I have created a `no_permissions` profile to assign by default.)

 Under `SP Details` you should find SP entity ID.
 Make sure it is `https` as well and note it for later use (this is your Audience value of the authentik SP-provider).